Party-state-actor

 The hidden balance is used to verify if the txn made any mistake that caused the state to be unbalanced after the update.
 If all the code is correct, there shouldn't be any unbalanced state.

 After the commit, the state is finally changed.
 Before the commit, any error causing the function to return early will not affect the state.
 The state remains as it was before.
-See context for more details about atomic transaction concepts.
+See for more details about atomic transaction concepts.